Phoky/Groovedesk/README.md

 # Workive
 Repository for Workive source code

-This repository is specific for the source code of the developping website "Workive".
+This repository is specific for the source code of the in development website "Workive".

 Project initiated by two brothers, one working in consulting and the second student in developpement.